rc0r/afl-utils/README.md

       -c CONFIG_FILE, --config CONFIG_FILE
                             afl-multicore config file (Default: afl-
                             multicore.conf)!
+      -t, --test            Perform a test run by starting a single afl instance in interactive mode using a test output directory.
       -v, --verbose         For debugging purposes do not redirect stderr/stdout of the created subprocesses to /dev/null (Default: off).
 Check 'nohup.out' for further outputs.

 Target settings and afl options are configured in an INI-like configuration file.
 The most simple configuration may look something like:

     [afl.dirs]
     input = ./in